 Making a Decision

 When the time comes for a potential customer to make a decision, your B2B marketing strategy should focus on reinforcing the value of your offer.
-This can be done through targeted, email marketing campaigns, personalized content, or even a well-timed discount or promotion.
+This can be done through targeted email marketing campaigns, personalized content, or even a well-timed discount or promotion.

-Remember, each stage of marketing funnel requires a different approach.
+Remember, each stage of the marketing funnel requires a different approach.
 By tailoring your marketing efforts to each stage of the buying cycle, you can provide the right information at the right time, influencing the decision-making process and increasing the likelihood of a purchase.

 Expanding Your Audience Personas